redpen-cc/redpen-doc/source/index.rst

   $ tar xzvf document-validator-app-VERSION-assembled.tar.gz
   $ cd document-validator-app-VERSION

-Then, run the DocumentValidator command with the sample input and configuration files.
+Then, run the RedPen command with the sample input and configuration files.

 .. code-block:: bash